Need help with your resignation letter? Start here.

 Not sure where to start?
 Check out these pointers on how to write a resignation letter.

-Your letter of resignation doesn’t have to be long or complicated, but some aspects should be standard.
+Your letter of resignation doesn’t have to be long or complicated, and there’s no “best resignation letter,” but some components should be standard:

 Extend an offer of support